-- Check that leaky fittings have been adequately tightened. - Disassemble, clean threads, and reapply thread sealant if leaking persists. - If a leak is found at the seal housing, carefully remove and refit.
+☐ Check that leaky fittings have been adequately tightened.
+Disassemble, clean threads, and reapply thread sealant if leaking persists. ☐ If a look is found at the soal housing, carefully remove and refit.
+P.

+☐ If a leak is found at the seal housing, carefully remove and refit.
 Be very careful with the O-rings and check they have not been damaged during installation.

-3.10 Reinstalling Differential and Axles Replace the paper gasket on the axle housing flange.
-Reinstall the third member to the differential housing according to your vehicle service manual.
+3.10 Reinstalling Differential and Axles Reinstall the third member to the differential housing according to your vehicle service manual.
 Reinstall the drive shaft.
 Replace the axle seals if necessary and fit to the axles. ☐ Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
 NOTE: Be careful not to damage the axle shaft oil seals when installing the axle.
-Support the axle's entire weight where possible. ☐ Torque down the axle bolts to manufacturer's specifications.
+Support the axle's entire weight where possible. ☐ Torque down the axle bolts to manufactures specifications.